DefinitionThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-Clinical classification of seborrheic keratoses (SK):
+Clinical subdivision of seborrheic keratoses (SK):

 - Plaque type (flat raised, pigmented or non-pigmented SK)

 - Filiform type (pigmented or non-pigmented filiform SK)

 - Special types:

 - 6 different types can be distinguished by fine tissue, and the individual types often overlap histologically (see histology below):